xproc/3.0-test-suite/README.md

    </t:info>
 ```

-If there are multiple revisions, they should be in date order.
+If there are multiple revisions, they must occur in descending date order.

 Followed by a description of the test.